 Brainstorming on How to Write Blog Post Articles

 I have no idea what your chosen niche is.
 You obviously know that you are writing your articles mainly within whatever niche that you have chosen to make your blog about.
 So, this can be anything from food, to exercise, to whatever.

 Okay so you can get an idea, then what?

 At some point you are going to have to sit down and write.
 You can do an opinion piece about something, or a technical how to (technical and list how to’s do well because people are searching for how to do things), and you can also use the segue.
 Starting your article with words like “How to” or “Which” and similar words and phrases convey a process that you will be divulging to your readers.
 If they are looking to learn something, those words will let them know that you are teaching something.

 What’s a segue?

-You can start with some topic that is totally not about what you are going to write about, and use a germ of an idea within that to fashion an article about something else, but the germ of the idea in the starting topic matches up with what you want to write about, I use that a lot, like in articles I have written about affiliate MLM marketing and motivation, or investing in yourself, or being persistent, by using topics from movies and pop culture.
+You can start with some topic that is totally not about what you are going to write about, and use a germ of an idea within that to fashion an article about something else, but the germ of the idea in the starting topic matches up with what you want to write about, I use that a lot, like in articles I have written about affiliate MLM marketing and motivation, or investing in yourself, being persistent, or never giving up, by using topics from movies and pop culture.
 I once even wrote about how blogging is a great legal way to make money while using the negative example of a pimp to contrast that!

 So you see, the world is just FULL of ideas that you can use, and there will always be more!